Ant: Taxonomy and evolution

 The family Formicidae belongs to the order Hymenoptera, which also includes sawflies, bees, and wasps.
 Ants evolved from a lineage within the stinging wasps, and a 2013 study suggests that they are a sister group of the Apoidea.
+However, since Apoidea is a superfamily, ants must be upgraded to the same rank.
+A more detailed basic taxonomy was proposed in 2020.
+Three species of the extinct mid-Cretaceous genera Camelomecia and Camelosphecia were placed outside of the Formicidae, in a separate clade within the general superfamily Formicoidea, which, together with Apoidea, forms the higher-ranking group Formicapoidina.
+Fernández et al. (2021) suggest that the common ancestors of ants and apoids within the Formicapoidina probably existed as early as in the end of the Jurassic period, before divergence in the Cretaceous.

 In 1966, E. O. Wilson and his colleagues identified the fossil remains of an ant (Sphecomyrma) that lived in the Cretaceous period.
 The specimen, trapped in amber dating back to around 92 million years ago, has features found in some wasps, but not found in modern ants.
-The oldest fossils of ants date to the mid-Cretaceous, around 100 million years ago, which belong to extinct stem-groups such as the Haidomyrmecinae, Sphecomyrminae and Zigrasimeciinae, with modern ant subfamilies appearing towards the end of the Cretaceous around 80-70 million years ago.
-Ants diversified and assumed ecological dominance around 60 million years ago.
+The oldest fossils of ants date to the mid-Cretaceous, around 113–100 million years ago, which belong to extinct stem-groups such as the Haidomyrmecinae, Sphecomyrminae and Zigrasimeciinae, with modern ant subfamilies appearing towards the end of the Cretaceous around 80–70 million years ago.
+Ants diversified extensively during the Angiosperm Terrestrial Revolution and assumed ecological dominance around 60 million years ago.
 Some groups, such as the Leptanillinae and Martialinae, are suggested to have diversified from early primitive ants that were likely to have been predators underneath the surface of the soil.

 During the Cretaceous period, a few species of primitive ants ranged widely on the Laurasian supercontinent (the Northern Hemisphere).
 Their representation in the fossil record is poor, in comparison to the populations of other insects, representing only about 1% of fossil evidence of insects in the era.
 Ants became dominant after adaptive radiation at the beginning of the Paleogene period.
 By the Oligocene and Miocene, ants had come to represent 20–40% of all insects found in major fossil deposits.
 Of the species that lived in the Eocene epoch, around one in 10 genera survive to the present.
 Genera surviving today comprise 56% of the genera in Baltic amber fossils (early Oligocene), and 92% of the genera in Dominican amber fossils (apparently early Miocene).

-Termites live in colonies and are sometimes called ‘white ants’, but termites are not ants.
-They are the sub-order Isoptera, and together with cockroaches they form the order Blattodea.
-Blattodeans are related to mantids, crickets, and other winged insects that do not undergo full metamorphosis.
+Termites live in colonies and are sometimes called "white ants", but termites are only distantly related to ants.
+They are the sub-order Isoptera, and together with cockroaches, they form the order Blattodea.
+Blattodeans are related to mantids, crickets, and other winged insects that do not undergo complete metamorphosis.
 Like ants, termites are eusocial, with sterile workers, but they differ greatly in the genetics of reproduction.
 The similarity of their social structure to that of ants is attributed to convergent evolution.
 Velvet ants look like large ants, but are wingless female wasps.